 So how do you tell if a chicken is sick?
 There may be specific signs like sneezing or diarrhoea, or your chicken may just be quiet, fuffed up and not laying.
 Our guide to the signs of illness in chickens cover all the things to look for.

 By weighing them regularly you can often identify sickness earlier, as they will lose weight when unwell.
 By owning a set of baby scales (easily purchased on eBay!), you can train your chickens to stand in them once a week for a weigh-in.
-Once recorded on graph paper, app (Loggr pictured left) or a spreadsheet this gives a good idea of trends over time so you can identify any birds in trouble and get them to your chicken vet.
+This gives a good idea of trends over time so you can identify any birds in trouble and get them to your chicken vet.

 Chickens are just as prone to disease as any other animals, and many of their diseases are made better by good management (see respiratory infections, for example).
 See the feeding guide at Feeding chickens to help you feed your chickens for health.
 Their coops should be out of the weather so that they should never have to roost on mouldy bedding.
 This helps prevent fungal air sacculitis.